 Students who wish to cancel their Unisa semester 2 modules can apply for a cancellation of their modules.
 The closing date for this option is 31 August 2022.
 The minimum registration fee is forfeited by the student regardless of whether they cancel their module or not.

-It’s difficult to find all the information you need when it comes to registering for your qualification at Unisa.
+It’s difficult to find all the information you need when it comes to Unisa Semester 2 Registration 2022.
 That’s why we’ve compiled a list of questions that may help you a long way towards understanding the Unisa registration process.

 Can I still register for a Unisa qualification if I did not apply during the application window?